 Health and social care inequalities can lead to unequal access and experience of health or social care support.
 These can occur because of where an adult is born or lives, their job or income, or because of their age.
 Some examples which may lead to health and social care inequalities are:

-- protected characteristics;

-- socio-economic status and deprivation: e.g., unemployed/low income or people living in deprived areas;

-- vulnerable or marginalised groups:

-e.g., Gypsy, Roma and Traveler

-communities, rough sleepers and

-homeless people, sex workers and

-people with learning disabilities;

-- geography: e.g., urban, or rural locations.
+- Protected characteristics - Socio-economic status and deprivation: e.g., unemployed/low income or people living in deprived areas - Vulnerable or hard to reach groups: e.g., Gypsy, Roma and Traveler communities, rough sleepers and homeless people, sex workers and people with learning disabilities - Geography: e.g., urban, or rural locations